 Hallways and stairwells must remain clear in compliance with fire regulations and out of courtesy to others.
 Students may not sit in stairwells.
-Students must stop and remain standing in hallways during morning anthem and announcements.
+Students must stop and remain standing in hallways during the morning anthem and announcements.
 Halls outside teaching areas are out of bounds during instructional periods.
-When not in class, students should be in the cafeteria, library, atrium, or outside and must refrain from loud or distracting behaviour.